oasis-tcs/odf-tc/README.md

 2. @smil:fadeColor for value value "#000000"
 3. @style:leader-text for value value " " (Space)

-A complete list of ODF 1.2 default values can be found in the [ODF Toolkit](https://github.com/tdf/odftoolkit/blob/1.0.0_SNAPSHOT/odfdom/src/codegen/resources/config.xml#L218).
+The complete list of ODF default values

+1. for ODF 1.2  can be found [here](https://github.com/oasis-tcs/odf-tc/blob/master/docs/odf1.2/content.odf12fixed-default-values.xml) or in the [ODF Toolkit](<https://github.com/tdf/odftoolkit/blob/1.0.0_SNAPSHOT/odfdom/src/codegen/resources/config.xml#L218>.
+2. for ODF 1.3  can be found [here](https://github.com/oasis-tcs/odf-tc/blob/master/docs/odf1.3/content.odf13-default-values.xml)

 The most recent & stable SAXON XSLT processing engine will be used to extract the default values.